 He Lived.
 Wear Your Helmet!

-2. Introduction: A truck was traveling down the highway at around 1 o'clock in the morning near Tulsa, Oklahoma.
+1. I got this email from my colleague, it has been a while, might as well you already read this email, but in case you didn't, this is something you need to stop and ponder.
+I will comment a bit about this road safety email based on my observation.2.
+Introduction: A truck was traveling down the highway at around 1 o'clock in the morning near Tulsa, Oklahoma.
 Motorcyclist was traveling at about 120mph (180km/h) and ran into the back of the moving semi-truck.
 Truck driver said he felt the impact, and it took almost a 1/4 mile for him to pull over.
 This is what we found...

 Don't you agree?
 Feel free to add and comments..